Quantum11Eleven/Ebook-Library/README.md

 - Drag-and-drop PDF import with hashing, deduplication, and cover extraction.
 - SQLite database storing books, genres, tags, reading progress, highlights, and TTS preferences.
-- Library grid/list views with filtering powered by Qt's model-view architecture.
+- Library grid/list views with a top toolbar for instant search, genre filtering, and import shortcuts.
 - Embedded PDF reader using PyMuPDF with bookmarks, highlights, and resume support.
 - Text-to-speech service with pluggable backends (Piper and pyttsx3) that remember per-book preferences.